zjg540066169/BMIselect/README.md

 * Spike-ridge prior
 * Spike-laplace prior

-For more details on the algorithm and its applications, please consult the following paper: "Variable Selection for Multiply-imputed Data: A Bayesian Framework".
+For more details on the algorithm and its applications, please consult the following paper: "Variable Selection for Multiply-imputed Data: A Bayesian Framework" (Arxiv: https://arxiv.org/abs/2211.00114).

 ## Installation